fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers.rst

 not compile, it may mean that:

  * There is something missing in that TestDependent.java file because it is not synched with all the dependencies (if so, just add the needed variable to it)
- * The head does not compile in the svn -- if you believe that is the case, send an e-mail to the pydev-code list at sourceforge to know what's happening.
+ * The head does not compile in git -- if you believe that is the case, send an e-mail to the pydev-code list at sourceforge to know what's happening.

 .. _`jython scripting in pydev`: manual_articles_scripting.html
 .. _`Pydev Grammar`: developers_grammar.html